matluuk/tls13/README.md

 This project attempts to avoid some complex features of Rust.
 You don't need to know lifetimes to complete the TLS handshake and decrypt application data content.
-It is okay to make additional copying on this project with the cost of performance and increased memory usage.
+It is okay to make additional copying (cloning!) on this project with the cost of performance and increased memory usage.

 For general guidance, check

 * [The Rust Book](https://doc.rust-lang.org/book/)
-* You can use ChatGPT, Copilot, or other LLM, for example, to explain some complex lines of code.
+* You can use ChatGPT, Claude, Copilot, or other LLMs, for example, to explain some complex lines of code.
 They are usually very accurate.

 To get started with Rust environment, use [Rustup.](https://www.rust-lang.org/tools/install)